 The information provided in this handbook is intended to supplement the USC Catalogue.
-The 2021-2022 Catalogue can be found online at: http://catalogue.usc.edu.
+The 2022-2023 Catalogue can be found online at http://catalogue.usc.edu.

 PART ONE ADVISEMENT AND GUIDANCE 3

-PART TWO DEGREE REQUIREMENTS 8
+PART TWO DEGREE REQUIREMENTS 9

-PART THREE FUNDING & SUPPORT 18
+PART THREE FUNDING & SUPPORT 20

-PART FOUR CITIZENSHIP & LIFE AT ANNENBERG 30
+PART FOUR CITIZENSHIP & LIFE AT ANNENBERG 32

-PART FIVE SCHOOL OF COMMUNICATION ADMINISTRATION 35
+PART FIVE SCHOOL OF COMMUNICATION ADMINISTRATION 37

 APPE NDICES

-I. The Five-Year Track 40
+I. The Five-Year · Track 42

 II.
-The Qualifying Exam 42
+The Qualifying Exam 44

 III.
-Qualifying Exam Checklist 48
+Qualifying Exam Checklist 50

 IV.
-Stipend Distribution Schedules 49
+Stipend Distribution Schedules 51

-V. Health Insurance & Health Care 55
+V. Health Insurance & Health Care 57

 VI.
-Travel & Research Reimbursements 57
+Reimbursements for First Year Students 59

 VII.
-8 58
+Using Concur for Reimbursements 60

 VIII.
-64
+1 6 1 66

 IX.
+International Students 67 68

-Campus Groups and Resources 65
+X. XI.
+Campus Groups and Resources

-- X. Other Useful Links - XI.
-2021-2022 ACGSA Officers 71
+XII Other Useful Links 2022-2023 ACGSA Officers

+A /41///=/41//3 AL UNIA UNIVELS 74

-The 2021-2022 Annenberg Doctoral Student Handbook supersedes previous Doctoral Student Handbooks.
+The 2022-2023 Annenberg Doctoral Student Handbook supersedes previous Doctoral Student Handbooks.
 A student's curricular requirements are linked to the Handbook in use at time of acceptance to the program.
 Any student may elect to adopt program requirements detailed in later versions where indicated.
 Students may use either the requirements from their entry year or from a later year, but they cannot combine the two.